Neotys-Labs/AppDynamics/README.md

 ## Overview

-This Advanced Action allows you to integrate [NeoLoad](https://www.neotys.com/neoload/overview) with [AppDynamics](https://www.appdynamics.com/) in order to correlate data from AppDynamics to NeoLoad.
+This Advanced Action allows you to integrate [NeoLoad](https://www.neotys.com/neoload/overview) with [AppDynamics](https://www.appdynamics.com/) in order to correlate data from AppDynamics with NeoLoad.

 | Property | Value |